Welcome to the online home of the South Carolina Historical Association.

 History of SCHA

 The South Carolina Historical Association was founded in 1931 by persons teaching, writing, and studying history in South Carolina.
 Since that time, it has held an annual meeting for the presentation of papers on a wide variety of historical fields.
 Although its geographical base is the state of South Carolina, the organization exists to enhance the teaching and study of all areas of history.
 Membership comes primarily from South Carolina, but the organization is open to any person interested in history.
 The person's field of study may be any area of history; the association welcomes and encourages participation regardless of the historical field of interest.
-The Association also publishes a journal, The Journal of the South Carolina Historical Association, to which papers presented at the annual meeting may be submitted.
+The Association also publishes a journal, The Journal of the South Carolina Historical Association.